List of The Judge Advocate General's Legal Center and School alumni

 This is a list of notable alumni who have attended or graduated The Judge Advocate General's Legal Center and School.
 The JAG School is generally considered the most exclusive graduate service academy within the U.S. Federal Government.
 It is considered "highly selective" with an acceptance rate ranging between 4 and 7%.
 In 2017, the Army JAG Corps and subsequent JAG School only accepted 200 of 4,000 applicants.
 The JAG School has a long history of supplying attorneys into the military and federal government roles, particularly the federal judiciary.

+The JAG School is often considered "the U.S. Army’s graduate school equivalent of its United States Military Academy."